perisicnikola37/dev-to-rater/README.md

 5. **Image Alt Text**
    The tool checks if all images have descriptive alt text.
 If an image has missing alt text, it will decrease the score.

-Detailed calculations core logic can be found [here](https://docs.dev-to-rater.xyz/versions/v1/api-reference/introduction).
+Detailed calculations logic can be found [here](https://docs.dev-to-rater.xyz/versions/v2/api-reference/introduction).

 ## Overall Engagement Score Calculation